 If you think your child or teen is using drugs, seek help and share concerns with a professional, trusted healthcare provider.

-The Substance Use and Prevention Program (SUPP) provides comprehensive and holistic care for patients and families.
+The Substance Use and Prevention Program (SUPP) at Lurie Children's provides comprehensive and holistic care for patients and families.
 As a specialty program within The Potocsnak Family Division of Adolescent and Young Adult Medicine, SUPP utilizes multidisciplinary team to address the complex needs of those experiencing substance use disorders.
 We provide that every adolescent that comes through our program with current and evidence-based care for addiction treatment and prevention.